-MetaTrader 4 has a whole set of Bill Williams indicators that comes as part of the standard tools when you download the platform.
-You will find the Market Facilitation Index listed in the Bill Williams folder within MT4's Navigator, as shown in the image below:
+MetaTrader 4 has a whole set of Bill Williams trading indicators that come as part of the standard tools when you download the platform.
+You will find the Market Facilitation Index listed in the Bill Williams folder, within MT4's Navigator, as shown in the image below:

 Market Facilitation Index Strategy